-Focuses on the exploration, development and implementation of advanced roles for nurses.
+Exploration, development and implementation of advanced roles for nurses.
 Emphasis will be placed on the standards of practice, requirements for, regulation of, and socialization into advanced nursing roles.
 Students will use critical thinking skills to examine barriers and opportunities for nurses in advanced roles and propose a plan for transitioning into their new role.
-Additionally, the course focuses on the organization of health care delivery systems, health care finance, health care policy, ethical and legislative issues affecting health care planning and delivery.
-Sociopolitical issues will be examined as they impact the formation of policies and the nursing profession as a whole.
+Encourages leadership roles and fostering of collaboration with other disciplines to improve health care outcomes.
+Promotes the use of scientific inquiry, evidence-based practice, and joining professional organizations to influence advanced nursing practice and enhance health care outcomes of a population focus.
+Emphasis on the organization of health care delivery systems, health care finance, health care policy, and ethical and legislative issues affecting health care planning and delivery of accessible, affordable, and quality care to multicultural groups in complex settings.
+Sociopolitical and legal issues will be examined as they impact the formation of policies and the nursing profession.